amygdala/code-snippets/ml/census_train_and_eval/README.md

 ## Step 4: Train your model using `train_and_evaluate`

-Now, we have defined everything we need to train and evaluate our model, and export the trained model for serving, via a call to **`train_and_evaluate`**:
+Now we have defined everything we need to train and evaluate our model, and export the trained model for serving, via a call to **`train_and_evaluate`**:

 ```python